Posted October 9, 2018

 the outside organizations, like CreateAthon@USC, that SAF introduced him to.

-Bonnie Drewnianny, the advisor for SAF, described Landess as “super dependable” and a “true leader.”
+Bonnie Drewnianny, the advisor for SAF, described Landess as “super dependable” and

-to be as excited as he is about it.”
+and wanting everyone to be as excited as he is about it.”

 Landess first came to an SAF meeting as a freshman, knowing that the organization’s